DavyJonesLocker/client_side_validations/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I confirm that my browser's development console output does not contain errors

 ### Additional JavaScript Libraries*
 _If your issue depends on other JavaScript libraries, please list them here.
-E.g: *Bootstrap Modal v3.3.7, jQuery UI Datepicker 1.12.4*._
+E.g: *Bootstrap Modal v3.3.7, Stimulus 3.2.2*._

 ### Repository demostrating the issue
 Debugging CSV issues is a time consuming task.
 If you want to speed up things, please